Skip to content

 Command filtering is not a security control.
 It is a convenience guardrail and an audit aid - a way to nudge well-intentioned users away from obvious mistakes and to flag notable commands in the recording.
 It must not be relied upon to prevent malicious or accidental damage to a target system.

 Filtering inspects the command line as it is entered.
 Any user who reaches an interactive shell can defeat it through routine, well-understood techniques - subshells and pipelines, shell built-ins and aliases, scripts and interpreters (python, perl, sh -c …), an editor’s or pager’s shell escape, alternate paths or renamed binaries, and encoded or obfuscated input, among many others.
 Treating a command allow/deny list as a boundary would give a false sense of protection.
+Database query filtering inspects the parsed wire query, so it is harder to slip past than an interactive shell - but the same principle holds: it is a guardrail, not authorization.

 Recording redaction override